 Tihar is also known as the festival of lights.
-Every year on the end month of October, Tihar is celebrated for five days.
-People lights their home with decorated fairy lights and tinsel hung from their roof, believing GoddesLakshmi( goddess of Wealth) will shelter their house.
-Various type of animals are worshipped from the start of Tihar following with crow, dog, ox, and cow, and on the fifth day, Nepalese girls worship their brother, also known as Bhai tika day.
+Every year at the end of October, Tihar is celebrated for five days.
+People lights their home with decorated fairy lights and tinsel hung from their roof, believing Goddes Lakshmi ( goddess of Wealth) will shelter their house.
+Various types of animals are worshipped from the start of Tihar, followed by crow, dog, ox, and cow, and on the fifth day, Nepalese girls worship their brother, also known as Bhai tika day.

 Nepalese people’s most common everyday meal is dal-bhat-tarkari, a plate with lentil sauce, steamed rice, and vegetable curry; apart from dal-bhat-tarkari, Chinese-influence noodles (Chowmein) and steamed dumplings (momo).
 Grilled meat and Nepalese-local barbecue are trendy in Kathmandu; never miss Nepalese people’s all-time favorite milk tea (chiya).

 Apart from authentic Nepali food, you will also get varieties of international cuisine across the country’s central city.